 He’d originally been purchased from a breeder and was living in a home in New Orleans with three other hybrid cats.
 When Maximillion began chewing on blinds and soiling outside the litter box, his owner decided to surrender him to a local rescue.

 This is a story we’ve heard over and over again.
-We’re so thankful for the commitment and knowledge of the foster in finding Maximillion a perfect home here with us.

 You can imagine, the foster fell in love with Maximillion right away.
 He was known to be social, but since his world had been turned upside down, he was now frightened and unsure.
 The foster communicated with us frequently about diet and essential oils to decrease his stress.
 She even donated her time to drive him 1200 miles to meet our volunteer team half way from Louisiana!